iamsiddharthasharma/iamsiddharthasharma/README.md

 <h2>About Me : </h2>
 Siddhartha is a young, driven individual with a keen interest in advanced technology.
 He has a strong background in several fields, including Web Development, AI-ML Research, Data Science, Crypto and Web3, as well as Creative Video Editing.
 <br><br>
-Currently pursuing a B.Tech in CSE (specializing in AI & ML), Siddhartha possesses a deep understanding of the latest technological trends and is committed to staying informed of emerging advancements.
+As a B.Tech graduate in CSE (specializing in AI & ML), Siddhartha possesses a deep understanding of the latest technological trends and is committed to staying informed of emerging advancements.
 He is dedicated to delivering exceptional work, adding a "wow factor" to his endeavors, and is an effective communicator and collaborator, making him a valuable asset to any team.

 <br>
 <br>